azsk/AzTS-docs/Control coverage/Feature/AutomationAccounts.md

 ### Control Spec

 > **Passed:**
-> Microsoft Defender for Cloud (MDC) reports the assessment status for the SQL server as `Healthy`.
+> Microsoft Defender for Cloud (MDC) reports the assessment status for the Automation Account as `Healthy`.
+> <br>
+> OR
-> (or)
+> <br>
 > Any one of the following condition is met.
 > * All associated variables are encrypted.
 > * Count of associated variables is zero.
 >
 > **Failed:**
-> Microsoft Defender for Cloud (MDC) reports the assessment status for the SQL server as either `Unhealthy`, or `NotApplicable` with `cause` - `OffByPolicy` or `Exempt`.
+> Microsoft Defender for Cloud (MDC) reports the assessment status for the Automation Account as either `Unhealthy`, or `NotApplicable` with `cause` - `OffByPolicy` or `Exempt`.
+> <br>
+> OR
-> (or)
+> <br>
 > More than one variable is not encrypted.
 >
 > **Verify:**
-> Microsoft Defender for Cloud (MDC) reports the assessment status for the SQL server as `Not Applicable` with `cause` other than `OffByPolicy` and `Exempt`.
+> Microsoft Defender for Cloud (MDC) reports the assessment status for the Automation Account as `Not Applicable` with `cause` other than `OffByPolicy` and `Exempt`.
 >
 > **NotApplicable:**
 > Not Applicable.
 >
-> **Note:** If no Microsoft Defender for Cloud (MDC) assessment is found for the SQL server, response from the ARM API is considered for the evaluation.
+> **Note:** If no Microsoft Defender for Cloud (MDC) assessment is found for the Automation Account, response from the ARM API is considered for the evaluation.
 >
 ### Recommendation

 - **Azure Portal**

   Go to Azure Portal --> your Automation Account --> Shared Resources --> Variables.
-As variable's encrypted state cannot be modified after creation, you need to delete that variable and create another variable with same name and value with encryption enabled.
+As variable's encrypted state cannot be modified after creation, you need to delete that variable and create another variable with the same name and value with encryption enabled.

 - **PowerShell**